Our 4D seimic monitoring technique gives a volumetric 3D view of the drainage within each reservoir over time.

 A detailed (ca. 100 yr resolution) and well-dated (31 AMS 14C dates to 24 cal.

-Environmental hypotheses of African faunal evolution propose that major faunal speciation, extinction, and innovation events during the Pliocene-Pleistocene were mediated by
+Environmental hypotheses of African faunal evolution propose that major faunal speciation, extinction, and innovation events during the Pliocene-Pleistocene were mediated by changes in Africa

 Scientists from several nations are working together to launch a flagship program to explore a major mountain range buried by a large continental ice sheet and bounded by numerous subglacial lakes.